-Doctors at NYU Langone’s Fertility Center sometimes recommend surgery to diagnose and treat conditions that can lead to recurrent miscarriage.
+Doctors at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York sometimes recommend surgery to diagnose and treat conditions that can lead to recurrent miscarriage.
 These may include endometriosis, fibroids, and congenital problems of the uterus, such as a uterine septum, which is an irregularly shaped uterus with two cavities instead of one.

 During a hysteroscopy, a doctor inserts a small, lighted hysteroscope through the vagina and into the uterus to remove fibroids or polyps that can lead to miscarriage.
 These growths may damage the lining of the uterus, where the embryo implants.